1

 於是韓王勃然作色,攘臂瞋目,按劍仰天太息曰; 「寡人雖不肖,必不能事秦。 今主君詔以趙王之教,敬奉社稷以從。」

-Then the King of Han suddenly changed color, rolled up his sleeves, glared with his eyes, pressed his sword, faced heaven, and sighed deeply, saying: 'Though I am unworthy, I certainly cannot serve Qin.
+The King of Han was suddenly stirred.
+He rolled up his sleeves, glared, pressed his sword, faced Heaven, and sighed deeply, saying: 'Though I am unworthy, I certainly cannot serve Qin.
 Now my lord summons me with the teaching of the King of Zhao, and I respectfully offer my state to follow.'

 22